 - Place all ingredients into a medium bowl and stir together gently to combine.
 Divide the batter among the prepared muffin tin, filling each about ¾ full.

 - Bake for 18-20 minutes or until the edges are lightly golden brown and a cake tester inserted into the center comes out clean.
-Remove from oven, let cool in the pan for a minute or two, then transfer to a wire rack to cool at least slightly.
+Remove from oven, let cool in the pan for a minute or so, then transfer to a wire rack to cool at least slightly.

-- Serve warm or store.
+- Serve warm with butter.

 Video